 Measuring urinary hormones (LH and estrogen metabolites) is another effective way to identify the fertile window.
 However, in addition to cost considerations, STM provides several additional levels of information compared to urine testing alone.

+Confirmation of ovulation: urine kits can predict ovulation but will not confirm it actually occurs.
+In one study, doing an endometrial biopsy to more definitively confirm ovulation revealed that the kit was a “false positive” more than 7% of the time (i.e. almost once a year in an average woman).
+By incorporating temperature readings, STM can provide evidence that ovulation actually has occurred.
 Facilitating pregnancy: The quantity and character of cervical mucus changes during the course of the menstrual cycle.
 Fertile cervical mucus plays an important role in allowing sperm to find and fertilize the egg after ovulation.
-Several research studies have demonstrated that cervical mucus status can predict the chance of conception as well as, or even better than, timing intercourse by other markers of ovulation such as urine testing (8, 9).
-In one study, the chance of conception on a day with the most fertile cervical mucus (29%) was almost 100 times greater than the chance on a day with the least fertile cervical fluid (0.3%; 10).
+Several research studies have demonstrated that cervical mucus status can predict the chance of conception as well as, or even better than, timing intercourse by other markers of ovulation such as urine testing.
+In one study, the chance of conception on a day with the most fertile cervical mucus (29%) was almost 100 times greater than the chance on a day with the least fertile cervical fluid (0.3%).

 Knowledge is Power

 Even if a woman does not get pregnant by tracking her cycles, the information generated by using STM will help a woman effectively navigate the path the pregnancy.
 STM can reveal absent, irregular, or even dysfunctional ovulation; the presence of any of these conditions will help guide an OB/GYN or fertility specialist in decisions regarding the timing and aggressiveness of workup and treatment.
-For example, although those younger than 35 are usually advised to try for at least one year before consulting with a physician regarding infertility, if STM demonstrates an abnormality in ovulation, a fertility specialist would typically recommend initiating a workup and treatment without any delay (11).
+For example, although those younger than 35 are usually advised to try for at least one year before consulting with a physician regarding infertility, if STM demonstrates an abnormality in ovulation, a fertility specialist would typically recommend initiating a workup and treatment without any delay.
+Summary

 STM can help women conveniently and confidently identify their Fertile Window, time intercourse appropriately, and ultimately increase the chances of getting pregnant in a shorter period of time.
 Tracking cycles using STM can reveal important issues with a woman’s reproductive health that may be important in helping achieve pregnancy, even if she needs the care of an OB/GYN or fertility specialist to help her conceive.
 For many, charting/STM is the best first step toward getting pregnant in an efficient, organized, and intelligent way.